dianakius/dianakius/README.md

 <div align="center">

-A Padawan on the path to mastering the ways of Full Stack Development, currently working as a **Junior Developer**.
+A Padawan on the path to mastering the ways of Full Stack Development, currently seeking new roles as a **Junior Developer**.

 *Still learning, still growing, and ready to take on the galaxy of code!* ⚡🖥️🌌